You will need to find your accommodation abroad yourself, but there are several resources that can help you.

 Put you in touch with incoming exchange students

-- Contact the Study Abroad office if you would like to meet with our incoming exchange students.
+- Please contact the Outgoing Study Abroad team if you would like to meet with our incoming exchange students.